-£'000 Increase in interest payable on variable rate borrowings Increase in interest receivable on variable rate investments 0 Impact on Surplus or Deficit on the Provision of Services Share of overall impact debited to the HRA (259) (462) (148) Decrease in fair value of fixed rate borrowings liabilities (no impact on the Surplus or Deficit on the Provision of Services or Other Comprehensive Income and Expenditure) includes PFI contract.
-57,063 assumptions are based on the same methodology as used in the note Fair value of Assets and Liabilities carried at Amortised Cost.
+£'000 Increase in interest payable on variable rate borrowings 0 Increase in interest receivable on variable rate investments (259) Impact on Surplus or Deficit on the Provision of Services (462) Share of overall impact debited to the HRA (148) Decrease in fair value of fixed rate borrowings liabilities (no impact on the Surplus or Deficit on the Provision of Services or Other Comprehensive Income and Expenditure) includes PFI contract.
+57,063

+The impact of a 1% fall in interest rates would be as above but with the movements being reversed.
+These assumptions are based on the same methodology as used in the note Fair value of Assets and Liabilities carried at Amortised Cost.